BatsyUwU/RivenBot/README.md

-BOT_TOKEN=Input here your Discord bot token CHANNEL_GREETING=Input here your channel name for the welcome greeting CHANNEL_INCIDENT=Input here your channel name for each incident on the server OPEN_WEATHER_APPID=Input here your OpenWeather AppID.
+BOT_TOKEN=Input here your Discord bot token CHANNEL_GREETING=Input here your channel name for the welcome greeting CHANNEL_INCIDENT=Input here your channel name for each incident on the server IMDB_API_KEY=Input here your IMDb API.
+Otherwise the imdb command does not work OPEN_WEATHER_APPID=Input here your OpenWeather AppID.
 Otherwise the weather command does not work OWNER_ID=Input here your ID as the bot owner PREFIX=Input here the prefix for your bot.
 To use before the command is carried out.
 Example: ?